marhau-dev/fire-stick-start-kit/README.md

  2 open page browser

- 3 paste the link into the input field ( link ua-squad.fun)
+ 3 paste the link into the input field ( link marhau-dev.github.io/fire-stick-start-kit)